Dark Energy Survey: DESI-Independent Angular BAO Measurement: Cosmological constraints

 Since this paper is a follow-up to \cite{abbott2025dark}, we adopt the DES Y5 SN sample \cite{des-y5-sn} as our baseline supernova dataset.
 However, in the next section, we also describe the newly calibrated DES SN–Dovekie sample \cite{popovic2025dark}, which we likewise use in our cosmological inference.

-The Dark Energy Survey released in 2024 the Hubble diagram based on Type Ia supernovae discovered over five years by the DES-SN program \cite{des-y5-sn}.
+DES released in 2024 the Hubble diagram based on Type Ia supernovae discovered over five years by the DES-SN program \cite{des-y5-sn}.
 Over 30,000 supernova candidates were identified using photometric data, from which 1,635 high-quality SN Ia-like events with spectroscopic host-galaxy redshifts were selected.
 These are included in the Hubble diagram with weights reflecting their Type Ia classification probabilities as estimated by \texttt{SuperNNova} \cite{moller2020supernnova,moller2022dark,vincenzi2024dark}.
-Additionally, 194 low-redshift ($z < 0.1$) spectroscopically confirmed Type Ia SNe from external surveys are incorporated.
+Additionally, 194 low-redshift ($z < 0.1$) spectroscopically confirmed Type Ia SN from external surveys are incorporated.
 Both samples are combined and referred to as ``SN'' in the cosmological analysis.
 All SN distances and their associated covariance matrices are publicly available.\footnote{\url{https://github.com/des-science/DES-SN5YR}.}

-The analysis builds upon the DES Y3 SN study \cite{abbott2019first}, with details on photometric calibration, light-curve fitting and standardization given in \cite{brout2022pantheon+,sanchez2024dark,taylor2023salt2,vincenzi2024dark}.
+The DES Y5 SN analysis builds upon the DES Y3 SN study \cite{abbott2019first}, with details on photometric calibration, light-curve fitting and standardization given in \cite{brout2022pantheon+,sanchez2024dark,taylor2023salt2,vincenzi2024dark}.
 Host galaxy properties are described in \cite{kelsey2023concerning}, and systematic uncertainties are detailed in \cite{vincenzi2024dark}.

 The standardized SN distance modulus is given by

 where $m_x$, $x_1$, and $c$ are light-curve parameters, $\alpha$, $\beta$, and $\gamma$ are global nuisance parameters, and $G_\mathrm{host}(M_\star)$ accounts for host galaxy mass effects.
 The absolute magnitude $M$ is degenerate with the Hubble constant $H_0$ and is combined into a single parameter $\mathcal{M} = M + 5\log_{10}{(c/\hubble)}$ that is analytically marginalized over in the SN likelihood \cite{des-y5-sn}.